KharitonovPS/ms-personnel-modules/person-service/README.md

 # Multi-Module Maven Project

-This project consists of three modules: a parent module, `multi-module`, which contains shared dependencies for the entire project, and two child modules, `http-client-module` and `ms-person-module`.
+This project consists of three modules: a parent module, `ms-personnel-modules`, which contains shared dependencies for the entire project, and thre child modules, `person-service`, `person-client` and `person-model`.

+## person-model

+The person-model contains information about DTO classes for managing data between the service and client layers.

 ## http-client-module

-The `http-client-module` module sends HTTP requests using GET, POST, PUT, and DELETE methods.
-It uses Jackson to serialize objects into JSON format and deserialize them into POJOs using ObjectMapper.
+The hperson-client module sends HTTP requests using GET, POST, PUT, and DELETE methods to perform basic CRUD operations.
+It utilizes Jackson to serialize objects into JSON format and deserialize them into POJOs using ObjectMapper.
+Additionally, a custom utility class, CustomPageImpl, has been introduced to facilitate the deserialization of responses from APIs that implement pagination.

-### GET Requests

-- **findAllPerson:** Fetches a list of all persons from the server.
-- **getPerson(id):** Fetches a specific person by ID.
-- **filterMultiplyEven:** Fetches persons with even ages.
-- **sortByAge:** Fetches persons sorted by age.
-- **sortByFirstCharOfName:** Fetches persons sorted by the first character of their names.
-- **findMaxAge:** Fetches the person with the maximum age.
-- **skipAndLimitation:** Fetches a limited number of persons with optional skipping.
-- **personNamesAsString:** Fetches names of persons as a string.
-- **isUnderage:** Checks if there are any underage persons.
-- **increaseAgeByTenPercent:** Increases the age of persons by 10%.

-### POST, PUT, DELETE Requests

-- **addPerson(personDTO):** Adds a new person to the server.
-- **deletePerson(id):** Deletes a person by ID.
-- **updatePerson(personDTO, id):** Updates a person's information by ID.

-### Additional Features

-- **deleteDuplicate:** Deletes duplicate records on the server.
-- **getStatistic:** Fetches statistics about persons.

-In `PersonHttpClientApplication`, response logs from the `ms-person-module` REST server are written, displaying response status and body.

-## ms-person-module
+## person-service

-The `ms-person-module` includes the addition of the `LoadDatabase` class for loading data and the `PersonRestController` for handling REST endpoints.
-Below are the details of these changes.

 ### LoadDatabase